Modern Foreign Languages - Spanish

 We provide a Modern Foreign Language curriculum that is an opportunity for children to learn Spanish in a creative way that promotes enjoyment and love of languages and develops their understanding of not only Spanish, but the English language also.
 We believe that children should learn to listen, speak, read and write in Spanish in Key Stage Two through exciting and engaging lessons.

-During their time at DCE, we believe that children should have a range of language experiences.
+During their time at Didsbury CE, we believe that children should have a range of language experiences.
 Consequently, the children will have the opportunity to become increasingly proficient and confident at:

 - listening attentively to spoken language and show understanding by joining in and responding

 - exploring the patterns and sounds of language through songs and rhymes and link the spelling, sound and meaning of words

 - engaging in conversations; ask and answer questions; express opinions and respond to those of others; seek clarification and help

 - speaking in sentences, using familiar vocabulary, phrases and basic language structures

 - developing accurate pronunciation and intonation so that others understand when they are reading aloud or using familiar words and phrases